Stupid Hoe: Reception

 Upon its release, the video set a record by accumulating 4.8 million views during its first 24 hours of being uploaded to Vevo.
 The record was broken by Rihanna's "Where Have You Been", which garnered 4.9 million, and later by Justin Bieber's "Boyfriend" which amassed more than 8 million views in 24 hours.

 The music video received positive critical reviews.
 A writer of Complex said that the video was Nicki "colorfully animated" and "explicitly wild".
 Rap-Up favored Minaj's wild and wacky looks in the explicit clip.
 Andrew Martin of Prefix Magazine described the video as "over the top", positively stating that the video is nothing short of entertaining."
 Jokingly commenting that the video resembles Grace Jones getting lost in one of Katy Perry's wonkafied adventures, Christopher R. Weingarten of Spin showed disdain for Hype Williams' "epilepsy-inducing strobes".
 The Boombox stated that Minaj has outdone herself with the visuals for her Diamond Kuts-produced track, later describing it as the "perfect match for Minaj's manic stage persona".
-Consequence of Sound described the video as "schizophrenic as the lady rapper herself", adding that "in just under four minutes, Minaj presents a visual tour de bizareness, a feast for the eyes of the most insane things floating around in her brain, all wrapped in a nice Dayglo sheen."
+Consequence of Sound described the video as "schizophrenic as the lady rapper herself", adding that "in just under four minutes, Minaj presents a visual tour de bizarreness, a feast for the eyes of the most insane things floating around in her brain, all wrapped in a nice Dayglo sheen."
 The Huffington Post described the video as eccentric as well as pointless and mind-numbing, yet favored Minaj's booty-dancing, writhing in a cage and wearing all sorts of different makeup.
 Billboard commented on Minaj's use of animals, stating that none are "wilder than the rapper herself."
 Sam Lansky from MTV gave the video a negative review, stating that Minaj "does no favors in honoring your recent predecessors while striking uncanny resemblances to Shakira's 'She Wolf', Lady Gaga's 'Bad Romance' and Jessie J's 'Price Tag'."
-Describing Minaj's ass-clapping and pelvic thrusting as "joyless", he adds "you've perfected the art of the goofy, theatrics in your videos, but there ain't no whimsy in "Stupid Hoe."
+Describing Minaj's ass-clapping and pelvic thrusting as "joyless", he adds "you've perfected the art of the goofy, theatrics in your videos, but there ain't no whimsy in 'Stupid Hoe'.
 In fact, it feels decidedly un-fun for a pastel-hued video with lots of OOC costumes, set to a track that features one of the nastiest beats ever".

 BET refused to air the video, but the network never explained why.
 Gerrick D. Kennedy of the Los Angeles Times theorized the network may have refused to air the video because of its language or its images of a naked doll.